wdawson/okta.github.io/_source/_posts/2018-12-06-crud-app-laravel-react.md

 ## Display Your Players List Using React

 We will display the list of players in a table on the Trivia page.
-We'll get the list from the API and add a 'Loading…' message until the API request completes.
+We'll get the list from the API and add a 'Loading...' message until the API request completes.

 We'll create a new `config.js` file and define our base API URL there: